Chikamatsu Monzaemon: Biography

-In 1705, Chikamatsu became a "Staff Playwright" as announced by early editions of The Mirror of Craftsmen of the Emperor Yōmei.
-In 1705 or 1706, Chikamatsu left Kyoto for Osaka, where the puppet theater was even more popular.
-Chikamatsu's popularity peaked with his domestic plays of love-suicides, and with the blockbuster success of The Battles of Coxinga in 1715, but thereafter the tastes of patrons turned to more sensational gore fests and otherwise more crude antics; Chikamatsu's plays would fall into disuse, so even the actual music would be lost for many plays.
-He died January 6, 1725, in either Amagasaki in Hyōgo, or Osaka.
+In 1705, early editions of The Mirror of Craftsmen of the Emperor Yōmei announced Chikamatsu as a staff playwright.
+In 1705 or 1706, Chikamatsu left Kyoto for Osaka, where puppet theater was even more popular.
+Chikamatsu's popularity peaked with his domestic plays about love suicides and with the blockbuster success of The Battles of Coxinga in 1715, but patrons' tastes later turned to more sensational, gore-filled spectacles and cruder antics.
+Chikamatsu's plays fell out of use, and the music itself was lost for many of them.
+He died on January 6, 1725, in either Amagasaki, Hyōgo, or Osaka.

-In 1706, he wrote a three-act puppet play entitled Goban Taiheiki ("A chronicle of great peace played on a chessboard"), based on the story of the Forty-seven rōnin; this became the basis of the later and much better-known Chūshingura.
+In 1706, he wrote a three-act puppet play entitled Goban Taiheiki ("A chronicle of great peace played on a chessboard"), based on the story of the Forty-seven rōnin, which became the basis of the later and much better-known Chūshingura.

-Currently, 130 plays have been verified to have been authored by Chikamatsu, with another 15 plays (mostly early Kabuki works) suspected to also have been penned by him.
+Currently, 130 plays have been verified as Chikamatsu's work, and another 15, mostly early kabuki works, are suspected to also have been penned by him.